JamesWP/nomic/active_rules.md

 points apiece.
 Players whose proposals are adopted shall receive a random number of points in the range 1-10 inclusive.
 Players whose proposals are not adopted shall lose 10 points.
 Voters who voted in favour of a proposal which is adopted gain 5 points apiece

+##306 Mutable - Voting period

+*Previous numbers: 205*

+The prescribed voting period for a proposal shall be one week, beginning at the time the Speaker distributes the proposal to all players.
+If at any point a proposal has received votes in favour of it from a majority of all players, the voting period ends immediately, and the proposal succeeds.